 An upscale dining experience with views of Seneca Lake, Blue Pointe Grille serves up classic and affordable American cuisine for the whole family every day of the week.
 Located within the Watkins Glen Harbor Hotel (pictured), try breakfast favorites like buttermilk pancakes and Belgian waffles, the Harbor Breakfast, or three styles of omelets.
 Grab some muffins to reward yourself at the end of the day after your final activity.

-Before heading back home, get a few more glimpses of the beautiful nature in this area at Watkins Glen State Park, one of the top state parks in the country, according to readers of USA Today.
+Before heading back home, get a few more glimpses of the beautiful nature in this area at Watkins Glen State Park, named one of the top state parks in the country in a national poll.
 Climb up and down and in between rocks that are more than 300 million years old on the easy stone pathways of the 2.4-mile-long Gorge Trail, passing 19 (!) waterfalls along the way, including some you can walk behind or under—like the famous Rainbow Falls.
 If it’s a hot one, we wouldn’t judge you for hanging out by the waterfalls, but you should also know the park has an Olympic-sized pool.

 GETTING THERE